andyschade/GitHub-Pages/index.md

 You can see my favorite programming language [here](GitHub-Pages/../README.md)

-I would like to thank my:
+I would like to thank:
 - my TA
 - Me
 - Myself